Scurvy is better known as severe vitamin C deficiency.

 - are easily treatable with dietary changes or supplement use

-There’s no specific therapeutic dose set for vitamin C. The recommended daily allowance for most people ranges between 75 and 120 mg daily.
+The recommended daily allowance for most people 14 years or older ranges between 65 and 120 mg daily.